Apply Now arrow

 What is cash flow forecasting?

-Cash flow forecasting involves predicting the flow of cash in and out of your business over a specific period, helping to manage liquidity and plan for future financial needs.
+Cash flow forecasting is a part of business financial management that involves predicting the flow of cash in and out of your company over a specific period, helping to manage liquidity and plan for future financial needs.

 How often should I update my cash flow forecast?